ihuseyin/CodeHub/README.md

-This is a standard c library functions which i created my own implemantations.
+This is a standard c library functions which i created my own implementations.
 I will add new functions.